 Address: Szigliget, Magyarország 71123, 8264 Hungary

-Opening Hours: From about 9am til the evening depending on the season.
+Opening Hours: Open from about 9 am until evening depending on the season.

-Entrance Fees: HUF 800 for entrance of the castle and HUF 300 for the weapons exhibit, with a half price discount for children.
+Entrance Fees: Tickets cost HUF 800 for entrance to the castle and HUF 300 for the weapons exhibit, with a half-price discount for children.